jerryscript-project/iotjs/docs/IoT.js-API-HTTP.md

 ## Class: http.ServerResponse
 ### Event
 #### 'end'
-Thit event is fired when no more data to be sent.
+This event is fired when no more data to be sent.

 #### 'close'
 When underlying connection is closed, 'close' event is emitted.

 #### 'finish'
-Thit event is emitted when the response has been sent.
+This event is emitted when the response has been sent.
 It does not guarantee that client has received data yet.

 ### Method
 #### writeHead(statusCode[, statusMessage][, headers])